Rian1010/Milestone4/README.md

 ## Utilised Technologies
 ### Languages
-- HTML5
+- HTML5: As mark-up language
-- CSS3
+- CSS3: For styling
-- JavaScript
+- JavaScript: To add functionalities and animations in the front end
-- Python3
+- Python3: To add functionalities through the back-end

 ### Frameworks
-- Django 1.11.24
+- Django 1.11.24: Framework based on Python
-- Bootstrap 4
+- Bootstrap 4: For responsive web designing

 ### Database
-- PostgresSql: from Heroku
+- PostgresSql: Database from Heroku
-- SQLite3: from Django
+- SQLite3: Database from Django

 ### API
-- Stripe
+- Stripe: For payment functionalities

 ### Validators
 - [PEP8 Validator](http://pep8online.com/)